Blood Punch: Plot

 Skyler and Milton decide to follow the original plan of meeting the meth dealers, Archer and Nabiki.
 When they hand over the meth and demand the cash, the scene erupts into a double-crossing barrage of gunfire, and they barely escape without the money.
 They drive away as night falls, but Skyler is bleeding out.
 Milton has a vision of himself, Russell, and Skyler in a cave.
 Old cave wall art depicts the aboriginal battle, and Russell repeats that a single warrior remained.
 When Tuesday recurs, Milton gets into the police car to call up its camera archives.
 He finds that November 12 has logged nearly 50,000 hours of use, rather than 24 for one day.
 Cannibalizing the dashboard console's laptop and keypad, he prepares to make the video which Milton will discover at the movie's beginning.

 With the critical new clues, Skyler and Milton discuss the legend and its emphasis on blood being spilled in the valley.
 Old local newspaper clippings report on gangster shootouts, cult suicides, and other doomed societies.
 Milton pulls a gun on Skyler, saying that the only exit is for one of them to kill the other and emerge the sole victor.
 Skyler protests that they can stay happy and ageless together, never shedding blood again, but Milton reminds her of Russell.
 Skyler cooks breakfast while Milton performs the daily chore of shooting Russell.
 Then, both impulsively and apologetically, she shoots Milton.
 She sets fire to the house and calls Archer and Nabiki to say that she will come over with the full load of meth.
 She gets the money from Archer with the aid of a grenade, then drives away.

 When she wakes, amazed to find another Tuesday, she joyfully searches for Milton, but finds his video playing in the bathtub, advising Milton to kill her.
 Milton pierces her hand with an arrow and aims a gun at her.
-She realizes that Milton had not killed Russell yesterday, so that the Tuesday would reboot, and explains that she'd been happy that she could see him again.
+She realizes that Milton had not killed Russell yesterday, so that the Tuesday would reboot, and explains that she had been happy that she could see him again.
 Russell interrupts the conversation by overpowering them both, watching the video, and realizing there must be only one left standing.
 To decide the winner, Russell proposes Russian roulette, but kills himself on the first turn.
 Skyler and Milton profess their love, then Milton shoots himself.
 Skyler is awakened on Wednesday by Archer and Nabiki, who have come to steal back the cash.
 Now there are three bloody-minded participants in the valley again, and Nabiki, aiming a gun, hesitates as Skyler begins to laugh and laugh.